-If I am going to melt metal I am going to need a pot to melt it in, and while I wanted to buy a commercial crucible I did not want to spend the money on it and the tools to fit it, until I decided if this was something I was going to keep doing.
-So I decided to make a cheap DIY crucible to last one or two casting sessions just to see if I liked it.
+If I am going to melt metal I am going to need a pot to melt it in.
+While I wanted to buy a commercial crucible I did not want to spend the money on it and the tools to fit it.
+At least until I decided if this was something I was going to keep doing.
+Until I decide to invest in good tools I needed a cheap solution.
+I decided to make a cheap DIY crucible to last one or two casting sessions.
+This is just to see if I like casting metal.

 I then cut the top off of the tank, drilled two holes for eye hooks, and then heated the lip of the tank up to red hot and then wacked it with my hammer until I formed a pouring spout.

-This is a very simple and rudimentary crucible, and due to the thin metal of the tank, I don’t expect it to last long.
+This is a very simple and rudimentary crucible.
+Due to the thin metal of the tank, I don’t expect it to last long.
 However, if I succeed in making something cool the first couple times, I bet the wife will sign off on me upgrading my equipment.

-My main concern with using the propane tank is that the tank was brazed from two separate parts, and I worry that when brought up to temperature, the brazing line will be the point of failure.
+My main concern with using the propane tank is that the tank was brazed from two separate parts.
+I worry that when brought up to temperature, the brazing line will be the point of failure.
 Oh well I guess if that happens you will get another FAIL video…